microchip-pic-avr-examples/avr16eb32-getting-started-with-tce-and-wex-mplab-mcc/TCE_DS_4PWM_Signals_MCC/README.md

 <br><img src="../images/Add_TCE.png">
     <br>  - Module Enable: Must be enabled by default, if not just toggle the button (it turns blue if enabled)
     <br>  - Clock Selection: System clock (by default the divider must be 1 - System clock)
-    <br>  - Waveform Generation Mode: Dual-slope PWM mode with overflow on TOP and BOTTOM (DSBOTH)
+    <br>  - Waveform Generation Mode: Dual-Slope PWM mode with overflow on TOP and BOTTOM (DSBOTH)
     <br>  - Requested Period[s]: 0.0001
     <br>  - Duty Cycle 0 [%] : 20
     <br>  - Duty Cycle 1 [%] : 40